ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/iron_deficiency/index.rst

 The overall prevalence and YLDs of anemia should be equal between:

-- The anemia impairment (overall only)
+- The anemia impairment (rei_192 for all anemia, rei_205 for mild anemia, rei_206 for moderate anemia, and rei_207 for severe anemia)
 - The sum across all anemia sequlae (overall and severity-specific)
 - The result of anemia prevalence calculated from the population hemoglobin distribution as described in the modeling strategy for prevalence, and prevalence multiplied by the disability weight(s) for YLDs (overall and severity-specific)